GokuSuperSaiyinBlue007/customer_segmentation_clustering_finance/README.md

 # Customer-segmentation-using-clustering(Finance: Loan Data on the basis of Risk)
 Customer Segmentation (Loan Data) on the basis of Risk

 The basis of the project is to segment the customer data on the basis of risk that the bank can take on the basis of loan data.
-This will allow the institutionla bank to customize services and products for the segment.
+This will allow the institutional bank to customize services and products for the segment.

 Source of data
 https://www.kaggle.com/datasets/mrferozi/loan-data-for-dummy-bank